jw86813/COEN317_Chord_DHT/README.md

 ### Hsuan Wang (hwang8@scu.edu, W1607849).
 ### Tony Mathen (tmathen@scu.edu, W1629791).
 ## Description
-`We have implemented a highly availbale and scalable distributed hash table using Chord protocol and implemented schemes for increased performance, replication and cosistancy. `
+`We have implemented a highly availbale and scalable distributed hash table using Chord protocol and implemented schemes for increased performance, replication and cosistency. `
 ## Usage
 #### Intialize a Chord ring with a single node
 ```